tadmccorkle/static-comments-with-firebase/README.md

   secret: "YOUR_ENCRYPTED_SECRET"
 ```

 Your comment form should specify the appropriate options and fields input elements.
 See [tadmccorkle.com's comment form](https://github.com/tadmccorkle/tadmccorkle.github.io/blob/master/_includes/comment-form.html) as an example.
+For other examples, refer to [Helpful Resources](#helpful-resources) below.

 A webhook should be set up for your repo if you want to use notifications and auto-branch-deletion.
 From your repo's Settings > Webhooks page, set the Payload URL as *YOUR_FIREBASE_APP_URL/webhook*.
 Set the Content type to _application/json_.
 Add a secret if you want to ensure requests to the payload URL are valid webhook events.
 Schedule the individual "Pull requests" event as the trigger for the webhook.